 Now I am finally getting to the point of this post.
 Let’s look at the pros and cons of writing short stories:

 Pros of Writing Short Stories

 Lower Complexity – Short stories are easier to write, hands down.
-Unlike the novel, where you need to track what happens over 300 or more pages, you need to keep track of what happens on 10 pages in a short story.
-Every time you work on your short story, you can reread your story in entirety to refresh your memory.
+Unlike the novel, where you need to track what happens over 300 or more pages, you need to track what happens on 10 pages in a short story.
+Every time you work on your short story, you can reread your story in its entirety to refresh your memory.
 It’s far easier.

 Multiple Projects – You can easily work on many short story projects simultaneously, just because they are smaller, and that allows you to move your focus from one to the other without damage to either story.
 With novels, you might work on more than one, but each requires a lot of concentration, so switching gears, whereas possible, will not be that easy.

 Quick Brainstorming – When you brainstorm ideas, turn those ideas into a short story, even if the idea was designed for a major novel.
 This will train your brain to take a kindle of an idea and turn it into living words.
 You can do this many times a day, and you can have as many stories as you have ideas.

 Learn Different Techniques – The short story is a condensed novel, a very brief novel if you will.
 If you want to improve on certain techniques, use short stories to practice them.
 Do you have trouble controlling your point of view?
 Write the same story from different points of view.
 Having trouble with a fiction element?
 Maybe dialogue or description?
 Write a few short stories and focus on those aspects only.
 Each story will add knowledge to that particular building block, and in time your overall writing technique and style will get better.